timothyhutz/automation-python/README.md

 # automation-python
 Collection of my AWS automation work with python only.

+09/20/2017
+Added Tagger, This is a AWS tag creator for declaring ownership.
+Will create tags of Owner: <data inputed> for ALL AWS EC2 based objects attached to the set VPC.
+There is a Local operated version called tagger.py desiged to run on your local system.
+The other version is called tagger_lambda.py, this version runs with limited console output for AWS Lambda FAAS.

+if your running lambda version you will need to fill out three paramaters.
+Profile
+Region
+VPC-Id

 06/29/2017
 Currently have two pieces of work auth0-testusersload.py --> This is designed to "signup" users."number"@email.com into your database for loadtesting or whatever.